remotesynth/certifiedfreshevents/content/events/the-jam-2024.md

 ## Schedule {#schedule}

 TheJam.dev will feature 2 full days of sessions in a single track format.
-Complete session and schedule details to be announced soon!
+We're still finalizing our schedule, so check back soon for full details.

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}